rugbyprof/Mwsu-Mobile-Gaming/Assignments/009-YoBowerAstar.md

+## On Your Server

-- As root
+- Do the following as root
     - Install npm on your server `apt-get install npm`
     - Install bower on your server `npm install -g bower`
-- Install yoeman on your server 'npm install -g yo`
+    - Install yoeman on your server `npm install -g yo`

+### Yoeman

+- Type `yo` at the command line.
+- Install a generator of your choice.
-- install a generator to install a phaser package on your server at `/var/www/html/astar_example/`
+- Using that generator, install a phaser package on your server at `/var/www/html/astar_example/`

+### Get Astar Demo
+- Copy the code from https://github.com/appsbu-de/phaser_plugin_pathfinding.
-- copy the code from https://github.com/appsbu-de/phaser_plugin_pathfinding and make the demo work in your new project
+- Take the `js` from `game.js` and plug that code into the `game.js` file in your new `astar_example` folder.

+### Problems With Yoeman?
 - zip file coming